-Samples were analyzed for oxygen and hydrogen stable isotopes (δ18O and deuterium (δ2H or δD)) at the German Research Center for Geosciences (GFZ) Organic Surface Geochemistry Lab with a Picarro L-2140i Ringdown Spectrometer.
+Samples were analyzed for oxygen and hydrogen stable isotopes (δ18O and deuterium (δ2H or δD)) at the German Research Center for Geosciences (GFZ) Organic Surface Geochemistry Lab with a Picarro L-2140i Laser Spectrometer.
 Isotope values for δ18O, δD, and d-excess are reported in delta notation as parts per thousand as related to their deviation from Vienna Standard Mean Ocean Water (VSMOW).
-Precision for δ18O and δD measurements was ±0.03 0/00 and ±0.33 0/00, respectively.
-Analytical uncertainties for the water stable isotope measurements are less than 1% for all samples and are reported as standard deviation in the data repository.
-D-excess was calculated for each sample as deviation from the Global Meteoric Water Line (GMWL) where d-excess = δD - 8*δ18O (Dansgaard, 1964).
+Precision for δ18O and δD measurements was ±0.03 0/00 and ±0.3 0/00, respectively.
+Analytical uncertainties for the oxygen and hydrogen stable isotope measurements are reported as standard deviation of triplicate measurements in the data repository.
+D-excess was calculated for each sample as d = δD - 8*δ18O (Dansgaard, 1964).
 Data for individual samples are listed in Table 1.

+The mean catchment elevation of the drainage area contributing to the water sample was calculated using NASA’s Shuttle Radar Topography Mission (SRTM) global 1 arc second dataset for Asia (SRTMGL1; NASA JPL, 2013).
+The drainage area was defined using the watershed toolbox with ESRI’s ArcGIS based on GPS coordinates of the samples recorded during the field campaigns.
 To supplement the isotope interpretation, snow extent was calculated for the pre- and post-monsoon seasons.
 Two Landsat 8 OLI images with minimal cloud cover were selected from the beginning (March 24th, 2016) and end (November 11th, 2016) of the synoptic sampling campaigns.
 Regions of interest were selected for each image to conduct a supervised classification using Maximum Likelihood classification.
 The classification output was validated and adjusted to ensure accurate representation of snow extent.
 Weekly averaged land surface temperatures for the Sabha Khola and Barun Khola were calculated from the MODIS/Terra Land Surface Temperature Daily Global 1-km gridded data (MOD11A1) product for the duration of the time-series data (April through November 2016) to provide further insight to climate processes during the study period (Wan, 2015).
 Days with extensive cloud cover where less than 10% of pixels in the study basins were visible are excluded from the analysis.
 Daily rainfall data were averaged over the Barun Khola and Sahba Khola basins with precipitation data from the U.S. Geological Survey and UC Santa Barbara Climate Hazards Group Infrared Precipitation with Stations (CHIRPS) dataset (Funk et al., 2015).

 4 Results

-4.1 Water stable isotope values and lapse rates
+4.1 Oxygen and hydrogen isotope values and lapse rates